bazudde/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is code for functions and nested loops
+This is abount functions and nested loops